fygar256/general-assembler-axx/README.md

 # Main text

 axx.py is a generalized assembler.
-It can process any processor architecture.
+In theory, it can process any processor architecture.
 To process each processor architecture, a pattern file (processor description file) is required.
 You can define any instruction, but if you create a pattern file based on the assembly language of the target processor, you can process the assembly language of that processor, although the notation is slightly different.
+Just in case.
+In short, it's just the grammar rules of the instructions and the binary generation based on them.

 The execution platform is also independent of a specific processing system.
 It is also set to ignore chr(13) at the end of lines in DOS files.
 I think it will work on any processing system that runs python.

-This version only includes the core of the assembler, so it does not support practical features such as optimization, advanced macros, and debuggers that are available in dedicated assemblers.
-For practical features, please use a preprocessor for macros.
-For now, please use a program that manages binary files and label (symbol) files as a linker/loader.
-Since this is not an IDE, please use an external debugger as a debugger.
+This version is only the core part of the assembler, so it does not support practical features such as optimization, advanced macros, and debuggers that are provided by dedicated assemblers.
+For practical functions, use a preprocessor for macros.
+For now, use a program that manages binary files and label (symbol) files for the linker/loader.
+Since this is not an IDE, use an external debugger for the debugger.
 Optimization is not supported.
+I think it has basic functions, so please apply them.
+The current version is not practical enough.

-Since the pattern file and source file are separated, it is possible to generate machine code for another processor from source of a certain instruction set, if you do not mind the effort of coding.
+Since the pattern file and source file are separated, it is possible to generate machine code for another processor from the source of a certain instruction set, if you do not consider the effort of coding.
 It is also possible to generate machine code for different processors from a common language.
 If you write multiple instruction codes in the binary_list of pattern data, it functions as a macro, but it is not very smart.
-This allows you to write a simple compiler.
+It allows you to write a simple compiler.

-Pattern data does not have control syntax other than assignment and ternary operator.
+Pattern data has no control syntax other than assignment and ternary operators.
 It can be used to generate binaries, not limited to assembly language.

-Since assembly language has a one-to-one correspondence with processor instructions, axx was realized.
+Assembly language has a one-to-one correspondence with the processor's instruction code, so axx was realized.

-axx reads assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
-If the second argument is omitted, the source is input from the terminal (standard input).
+axx reads the assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
+If the second argument is omitted, input the source from the terminal (standard input).

 The result is output as text to standard output, and if there is an argument specified with the `-o` option, a binary file is output to the current directory.
 The `-e` option outputs the labels specified with `.export` along with section/segment information to a file in TSV format.

+Pattern files are Turing incomplete.

-In axx, the lines input from an assembly language source file or standard input are named assembly lines.
+In axx, the lines input from assembly language source files or standard input are named assembly lines.

+# Explanation

 ## install and execution(assemble)